kubernetes/steering/elections.md

 ## Steering Committee and Election Officer Recusal

-Currently serving steering committee members and the appointed election offers pledge to recuse themselves from any form of electioneering, including campaigning, nominating, or endorsing.
+Currently serving steering committee members and the appointed election officers pledge to recuse themselves from any form of electioneering, including campaigning, nominating, or endorsing.
 We would prefer that the community decide without our heavy influence.